 Figure 2.
 Left: Mapped faults in central New Zealand.
 Source: GNS Science.
 Right: Slip map of the Hanmer Springs earthquake.
 The red line is the surface projection of the top of the fault, and lies offshore.
 The epicentre (right) is located at the southwest end of the fault, where very little slip occurred.
 Rupture propagated to the northeast to Wellington, with the largest slip occurring in the Marlborough Region south of Blenheim.
 Source: USGS.

-We defer detailed discussion of impacts to future briefings.
+We defer detailed discussion of impacts to future briefings of New Zealand earthquakes.
 Peak ground accelerations (PGAs) have been recorded up to 0.23g in Wellington, comparable to those recorded in the 2013 Lake Grassmere and Cook Strait earthquakes, and may have caused considerable damage.
 Initially no tsunami warning was issued, presumably because the epicentre was onshore, but later a tsunami warning was issued, and waves up to several metres height impacted the coastline between Christchurch and Wellington.
 The GPS station at Cape Campbell in Marlborough moved two metres north.

 The main impacts that we have seen to date involve damage to port facilities in Wellington and Picton with evidence of soil liquefaction; slumping of road embankments; and landslides and rockfalls hindering access to Kaikoura and other towns.
 Sections of the railway have buckled or moved, and some are covered in slips.
 The rail line between Picton and Christchurch is closed, and is likely to remain closed for some days.
 The state highway between Blenheim and Christchurch is also closed.
 There are other road closures in the region.
 There are concerns about potential flooding in north Canterbury and Kaikoura as rivers have been blocked by landslides.
 There have been widespread phone and power outages in both the North and South Islands.